Zade222/GameCase/README.md

 ![Rust](https://github.com/rust-lang/rust/actions/workflows/rust.yml/badge.svg)

-**GameCase is a comprehensive project for creating, managing, and parsing `.gcase` game archives.
+**GameCase is a comprehensive in progress project for creating, managing, and parsing `.gcase` game archives.
 It provides both a detailed file format specification and a powerful interactive terminal application to bring your game assets together.**

 This repository contains two primary components: